dundd2/Game-Development-Project1-Fall-Guin/readme.md

 ## Installation

-Download the executable (.exe) file from the repository to play the game on Windows.
+To play the game on Windows, download the executable (.exe) file from the repository.
 No Unity installation is required.

 ## Resources Used